Update: ‘Toyota Hilux EV,’ ‘New GM EV Truck,’ and ‘Chevrolet Silverado LFP’ added and ‘Ram midsize pickup truck’ updated.

-This decade, around a dozen fully-electrified models of America’s favorite body style will be available in the market.
+This decade, around a dozen fully-electrified models of America’s favorite body style will be available on the market.
 Here’s a list of known upcoming electric truck models that manufacturers have confirmed or are considering launching.

-1. Slate truck (2026)
+2. Slate truck (2026)

 The compact truck rides on steel wheels, has plain body panels, and a stripped-down interior without a touchscreen, automatic climate control, or even power windows.
 While the presentation is minimal, Slate plans extensive customization options.